-- Disciplinary Warning: Notice to the student that future misconduct will result in more severe disciplinary action by the College. - Disciplinary Probation: A specified period of time during which the student is removed from good disciplinary standing.
+Disciplinary Warning: Notice to the student that future misconduct will result in more severe disciplinary action by the College.

+Disciplinary Probation: A specified period of time during which the student is removed from good disciplinary standing.
 The student may be restricted from representing the College in any extracurricular activity or running for or holding office in any student group or organization.
-Probationary status may permit the student to remain in the residence halls and at the College on the condition that they comply with the action plans determined by the Student Conduct Officer.
+Probationary status may permit the student to remain in the residence halls and at the College on the condition that they comply with the sanctions determined by the Student Conduct Officer.

-- Residence Hall Probation: A specified period of time in which a student is allowed to continue living in the residence halls, however, the student's resident status is in jeopardy.
+Residence Hall Probation: A specified period of time in which a student is allowed to continue living in the residence halls, however, the student's resident status is in jeopardy.
 Should further disciplinary issues occur during the period of Residence Hall Probation, the period of Residence Hall Probation may be extended or suspension from the residence halls may be imposed.
-Residence Hall Probation may also include reassignment to a different residence hall room or building. - Residence Hall Suspension: Student is removed from the residence halls, without refund of housing fees, and is not allowed to live in the residence halls or have residence hall visitation privileges for a designated period of time. - Suspension: Temporary loss of student status for a specified time with resultant loss of all student rights and privileges.
+Residence Hall Probation may also include reassignment to a different residence hall room or building.

+Residence Hall Suspension: Student is removed from the residence halls, without refund of housing fees, and is not allowed to live in the residence halls or have residence hall visitation privileges for a designated period of time.

+Suspension: Temporary loss of student status for a specified time with resultant loss of all student rights and privileges.
 A suspended student will be required to leave campus and not be permitted to return until the time of the suspension has elapsed.
 A suspended student will lose credit for subjects carried that semester and fees and tuition will be forfeited.
-The disciplinary action will be recorded as a part of the student's record in the Dean of Students Office. - Expulsion: Permanent termination of student status.
+The disciplinary action will be recorded as a part of the student's record in the Dean of Students Office and noted on the student's transcript

+Expulsion: Permanent termination of student status.
 An expelled student shall receive a grade of "F" in all courses carried during the term they are expelled and fees and tuition will be forfeited according to the normal withdrawal policy.
-The expelled student will not be permitted on campus without permission from the Vice President for Student Development.
-The action of expulsion will be noted in the student's record in the Dean of Students Office. - Behavioral Requirements: A requirement to participate in certain activities, including, but not limited to, obtaining academic counseling, substance abuse assessment, behavioral assessment, etc. - Educational Requirements: Requirement to attend, complete, present, and/or participate in a program or assignment that is educational and/or reflective in nature.
-It may also be a requirement to sponsor or assist with a program for others on campus to aid them in learning about a specific topic or issue related to the violation for which the student or organization was found responsible. - Loss of Privileges: The student will be denied specified privileges for a designated period of time, including, but not limited to restrictions on participation in campus activities, campus presence, residence hall visitation, parking privileges, or contact with individuals or groups on campus. - Restitution: Student is held responsible for damages to personal or community property through financial compensation or appropriate work arrangements. - Fine: Monetary requirement which must be paid within a designated time.
+The expelled student will not be permitted on campus without permission from the Dean of Students.
+The action of expulsion will be noted in the student's record in the Dean of Students Office and will be noted on the student's transcript permanently.

+Behavioral Requirements: A requirement to participate in certain activities, including, but not limited to, obtaining academic counseling, substance abuse assessment, behavioral assessment, etc.

+Educational Requirements: Requirement to attend, complete, present, and/or participate in a program or assignment that is educational and/or reflective in nature.
+It may also be a requirement to sponsor or assist with a program for others on campus to aid them in learning about a specific topic or issue related to the violation for which the student or organization was found responsible.

-K. TEMPORARY OR PERMANENT DISMISSAL FROM THE COLLEGE
+Loss of Privileges: The student will be denied specified privileges for a designated period of time, including, but not limited to restrictions on participation in campus activities, campus presence, residence hall visitation, parking privileges, or contact with individuals or groups on campus.

+Restitution: Student is held responsible for damages to personal or community property through financial compensation or appropriate work arrangements.

+Fine: Monetary sanction, which must be paid within a designated time.

-Temporary or permanent dismissal from the college for administrative reasons.
+Temporary or Permanent Dismissal from the College for Administrative Reasons